 In some circumstances we may have to consider an allegation against an individual not directly employed by us, where its disciplinary procedures do not fully apply, for example supply teachers provided by an agency or business.
-In this event we will follow the procedure in paragraphs 373-376 KCSIE 2022.
+In this event we will follow the procedure in KCSIE 2023 which may include informing the LADO.